Skip to main content

 What Happens if a Contact Opts Out?

-While the Standard SMS Footer includes the word STOP, there are several other recognized words that are considered action to opt-out when typed in a single response message by your contact.
-This includes STOP, END, UNSUBSCRIBE, STOPALL, CANCEL and QUIT.
+While the Standard SMS Footer includes the word STOP, several other recognized words are considered actions to opt-out when typed in a single response message by your contact.
+This includes STOP, END, UNSUBSCRIBE, STOPALL, CANCEL, and QUIT.

 When your contact types any of these opt-out words, our system automatically adds them to your DNT (Do Not Text) list.
 Our underlying carriers recognize these words and will automatically block you from being able to send text messages to the contact who has opted out.